kartikarora4u/e-commm/README.md

 - Clone the repository to your machine
 - Open up a terminal
 - Navigate into the project directory
+- Add DB_URL in .env file for your MongoDB Connection
 - Run <code>npm install</code> to install all needed dependencies
 - Run <code>npm start</code> to spin up the server
 - The server runs on port 3000 <code>http://localhost:3000/</code>